FIWARE/tutorials.PEP-Proxy/README.md

 #### :one::three: Request

-To log in to the application using the user-credentials flow send a POST request to **Keyock** using the `oauth2/token` endpoint with the `grant_type=password`.
+To log in to the application using the user-credentials flow send a POST request to **Keyrock** using the `oauth2/token` endpoint with the `grant_type=password`.
 For example to log-in as Alice the Admin:

 ```console